ProSeCo-Planning/proseco_planning/README.md

 ## ProSeCo ROS Interface and Python Package

-The ROS interface as well as the Python package for ProSeCo Planning can be found [here](https://github.com/ProSeCo-Planning/ros_proseco_planning).
+The ROS interface, as well as the Python package for ProSeCo Planning, can be found [here](https://github.com/ProSeCo-Planning/ros_proseco_planning).

 ## Overview